-So whats the deal with hair extensions?
-They seem to be everywhere and there are a bagillion different kinds.
+So what’s the deal with hair extensions?
+They seem to be everywhere and there are a million different kinds.
 How does one wade through all the fluff out there and decide which kind is right for them?
 Well start by educating yourself as much as possible.
 Especially since most professional, good looking extensions cost some major coin.

 The Importance Of Hair Extension Research